Mayyanad railway station

-Mayyanad railway station (Code: MYY) is an Indian railway station situated at Kollam, Kerala.
+Mayyanad railway station (station code: MYY) is an NSG–6 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is an Indian railway station situated at Kollam, Kerala.

 Administration

 Mayyanad railway station falls under the Thiruvananthapuram railway division of the Southern Railway zone of Indian Railways.

 Background

 It is a 'E-Class' railway station.
 The annual passenger earnings from Mayyanad railway station during 2011–2012 was ₹952.675 thousand.

 Line and location

 The station is about 9.5 km away from Kollam city and falls on the Kollam–Thiruvananthapuram trunk line.

 Services

 Three pairs of express trains have halts at Mayyanad railway station.